actions/actions-runner-controller/README.md

 example-runnerdeploy2475ht2qbr   mumoshu/actions-runner-controller-ci   Running
 ```

 ### RunnerSets

 > This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

 _Ensure you see the limitations before using this kind!!!!!_

-For scenarios where you require the advantages of a `StatefulSet`, for example persistent storage, ARC implements a runner based on Kubernetes' `StatefulSets`, the `RunnerSet`.

-A basic `RunnerSet` would look like this:
+We can also deploy sets of RunnerSets the same way, a basic `RunnerSet` would look like this:

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1